beehive-lab/docker-tornadovm/polyglotImages/README.md

 Please run:
-  ./buildDocker.sh --python           to create a volume and build the docker image for tornadovm-graalpy, or ./buildDocker.sh --js               to create a volume and build the docker image for tornadovm-graaljs, or ./buildDocker.sh --all              to create a volume and build all docker images, or ./buildDocker.sh --deleteVolume     to delete the generated volume, or ./buildDocker.sh --help             to print help message
+  ./buildDocker.sh --python           to create a volume and build the docker image for tornadovm-graalpy, or ./buildDocker.sh --js               to create a volume and build the docker image for tornadovm-graaljs, or ./buildDocker.sh --ruby             to create a volume and build the docker image for tornadovm-truffleruby, or ./buildDocker.sh --all              to create a volume and build all docker images, or ./buildDocker.sh --deleteVolume     to delete the generated volume, or ./buildDocker.sh --help             to print help message